79th Street Corridor Plan

 Image

-The 79th Street Corridor Plan was created by the Department of Planning and Development (DPD) in collaboration with Regional Transportation Authority (RTA) and community organizations seeking to improve properties adjacent to the 79th Street corridor in Auburn Gresham.
-The corridor plan is the product of community meetings led by the Greater Auburn Gresham Development Corporation and a team of consultants led by Houseal Lavigne.
+The 79th Street Corridor Plan is being drafted by the Department of Planning and Development (DPD) in collaboration with Regional Transportation Authority (RTA) and community organizations seeking to improve properties adjacent to the corridor in Auburn Gresham.
+The draft plan is the product of community meetings led by the Greater Auburn Gresham Development Corp. and professional consultants.

-Feedback collected from design exercises, roundtable discussions, steering committees and neighborhood presentations informed the proposed land uses and public space improvements.
+Public feedback collected from design exercises, roundtable discussions, steering committees and neighborhood presentations informed the draft plan's proposed land uses and public space improvements.
 DPD thanks the hundreds of meeting participants who contributed their time and ideas to this process.

 Read the draft plan